gsantonja/backendsidefondation/README.md

 Part B : The replace script : the replace script will generate your application code based on `a_p_p_l_i_c_a_t_i_o_n_N_a_m_e` code and the ini file.
 After generating this application you will need to customize it<br>

+*WARNING*
+YOU WILL NEED TO REPLACE THE secret_key in settings.py OR if you are using the encrypt functionnality modify the secret_key and  cryptography_key in file ./src/fondation/paswd/passwd_user.ini before using in production.

 Installation
 ============